mpiraux/draft-piraux-tcpls/draft-piraux-tcpls.md

 is protected with a unique nonce.
 As in TLS 1.3, the per-connection record sequence is implicit.

+## Authenticating TCP with Opportunistic TCP-AO

+The TCP packets exchanged by TCPLS endpoints can be authenticated using the opportunistic mode for TCP-AO defined in {{I-D.bonaventure-tcp-ao-tls}}.
+The TCP connection initiating the TCPLS session follows the same procedure as described in {{I-D.bonaventure-tcp-ao-tls}}.
+Then, additional TCP connections can reuse the MKT derived from the TLS handshake.
+When using TCP-AO over several TCP connections of a TCPLS session, endpoints SHOULD use different KeyID values that appears as random to observers toi avoid correlation.
+Enabling TCP-AO on TCP connections part of a TCPLS session remains a per-connection decision.

 ## Closing a TCPLS session